tarxf/Splatoon-3-Post-Printer/README.md

 Optionally, upon completion, the Teensy's LED will begin flashing.
 On compatible Arduino boards, some combination of the onboard LEDs will flash.
 On the UNO, for instance, both TX and RX LEDs will flash, however the other LEDs will not.
 If this functionality is desired, issue `make with-alert` when building the firmware.
 All pins on both PORTB and PORTD are toggled!
 Beware of possible interactions with any attached peripherals, say from another project.

 This repository has been tested using a Teensy 2.0++, Arduino UNO R3, and Arduino Micro.

-#### Compiling and Flashing onto the Teensy 2.0++
-Go to the Teensy website and download/install the [Teensy Loader application](https://www.pjrc.com/teensy/loader.html).
-For Linux, follow their instructions for installing the [GCC Compiler and Tools](https://www.pjrc.com/teensy/gcc.html).
-For Windows, you will need the [latest AVR toolchain](http://www.atmel.com/tools/atmelavrtoolchainforwindows.aspx) from the Atmel site.
-See [this issue](https://github.com/LightningStalker/Splatmeme-Printer/issues/10) and [this thread](http://gbatemp.net/threads/how-to-use-shinyquagsires-splatoon-2-post-printer.479497/) on GBAtemp for more information.
-(Note for Mac users - the AVR MacPack is now called AVR CrossPack.
-If that does not work, you can try installing `avr-gcc` with `brew`.)

-Next, you need to grab the LUFA library.
-You can download it in a zipped folder at the bottom of [this page](http://www.fourwalledcubicle.com/LUFA.php).
-Unzip the folder, rename it `LUFA`, and place it where you like.
-Then, download or clone the contents of this repository onto your computer.
-Next, you'll need to make sure the `LUFA_PATH` inside of the `makefile` points to the `LUFA` subdirectory inside your `LUFA` directory.
-My `Switch-Fightstick` directory is in the same directory as my `LUFA` directory, so I set `LUFA_PATH = ../LUFA/LUFA`.

-Now you should be ready to rock.
-Open a terminal window in the `Switch-Fightstick` directory, type `make`, and hit enter to compile.
-If all goes well, the printout in the terminal will let you know it finished the build!
-Follow the directions on flashing `Joystick.hex` onto your Teensy, which can be found page where you downloaded the Teensy Loader application.

-#### Compiling and Flashing onto the Arduino UNO R3
-You will need to set your [Arduino in DFU mode](https://www.arduino.cc/en/Hacking/DFUProgramming8U2), and flash its USB controller.
-(Note for Mac users - try [brew](https://brew.sh/index_it.html) to install the dfu-programmer with `brew install dfu-programmer`.)
-Setting an Arduino UNO R3 in DFU mode is quite easy, all you need is a jumper (the boards come with the needed pins in place).
-Please note that once the board is flashed, you will need to flash it back with the original firmware to make it work again as a standard Arduino.
-To compile this project you will need the AVR GCC Compiler and Tools.
-(Again for Mac users - try brew, adding the [osx-cross/avr](osx-cross/avr) repository, all you need to do is to type `brew tap osx-cross/avr` and `brew install avr-gcc`.)
-Next, you need to grab the LUFA library: download and install it following the steps described for the Teensy 2.0++.

-Finally, open a terminal window in the `Switch-Fightstick` directory and compile by typing `make uno`.
-Follow the [DFU mode directions](https://www.arduino.cc/en/Hacking/DFUProgramming8U2) to flash `Joystick.hex` onto your Arduino UNO R3 and you are done.

-#### Compiling and Flashing onto the Arduino Micro
-The Arduino Micro is more like the Teensy in that it has a single microcontroller that communicates directly over USB.
-Most of the steps are the same as those for the Teensy, except do not download Teensy Loader program.
-The make command changes to `make micro` in order to build it for your board.

-Once finished building, start up Arduino IDE.
-Under `File -> Preferences`, check `Show verbose output during: upload` and pick OK.
-With the Arduino plugged in and properly selected under `Tools`, upload any sketch.
-Find the line with `avrdude` and copy the entire `avrdude` command and all options into a terminal, replacing the `.hex` file and path to the location of the `Joystick.hex` created in the previous step.
-Also make sure the `-P/dev/??` port is the same as what Arduino IDE is currently reporting.
-Now double tap the reset button on the Arduino and quickly press Enter in the terminal.
-This may take several tries.
-You may need to press Enter first and then the reset button or try various timings.
-Eventually, `avrdude` should report success.
-Store the `avrdude` command in a text file or somewhere safe since you will need it every time you want to print a new image.

-Sometimes, the Arduino will show up under a different port, so you may need to run Arduino IDE again to see the current port of your Micro.

-If you ever need to use your Arduino Micro with Arduino IDE again, the process is somewhat similar.
-Upload your sketch in the usual way and double tap reset button on the Arduino.
-It may take several tries and various timings, but should eventually be successful.

-The Arduino Leonardo is theoretically compatible, but has not been tested.
-It also has the ATmega32u4, and is layed out somewhat similar to the Micro.

 #### Attaching the optional buzzer
 A suitable 5V buzzer may be attached to any of the available pins on PORTB or PORTD.
 When compiled with `make with-alert`, it will begin sounding once printing has finished.
 See above warning about PORTB and PORTD.
 Reference section 31 of [the AT90USB1286 datasheet](http://www.atmel.com/images/doc7593.pdf) for maximum current specs.